Back to Part 8 :

 An hour later Oggy stopped in a shallow valley between two low green hills, got out and motioned us to do the same.
 We stood still and listened.
 For the first time in my life I found myself listening to complete silence.
 There was no traffic noise, no sound or sight of human activity, no wind, no birdsong, no buzzing insects, just absolute silence.

 We continued down the valley and round the end of the hill into a small plain between a low mountain and an area of desert.
 A stream wound through the plain and there were a dozen or more gers dotted about, sometimes on their own sometimes in twos or even threes.
 Herds of sheep and goats grazed among the tents while cattle stood ruminatively in the stream.
 The Mongolians are often referred to as ‘nomads’, but more precisely they are transhumant, meaning they move with their herds every season.
 We were looking at a summer encampment, and there was no detail of the scene that would have been different had we arrived two hundred years ago.
+(On second thoughts, there is a blue plastic bucket standing outside the ger on the right!)

 |A small plain between a low mountain and an area of desert|